-For us, "organic practices" means we use no fertilizers or pesticides that are not certified organic—and we use insecticides very minimally, if at all.
-(We so far have used only Sluggo, which kills slugs that eat dahlias sprouts.)
+For us, "organic practices" means we use no fertilizers or pesticides that are not certified organic—and we use organic insecticides very minimally, if at all.
+(We so far have used only Sluggo, which kills slugs that eat dahlia sprouts.)

 We use fish emulsions and chicken manure fertilizers, along with other organic fertilizers and compost.